 Applying for a Visa: Residential and Distance-Learning students coming from a country outside the United States will need to apply for a F-1 or J-1 visa.
 Our Associate Dean of Students and International Student Adviser, Sarah Chun, will assist you through this process.
 For more information on applying for visas, visit the International Student page.

-International Student Orientation (August 24 – 28, 2020): Required for all incoming residential students coming from outside of North America, this orientation will assist students and their families as they become acquainted to life at Calvin Seminary and in the United States.
-A schedule of this orientation can be found here.
+International Student Orientation: Required for all incoming residential students coming from outside of North America, this orientation will assist students and their families as they become acquainted to life at Calvin Seminary and in the United States.
 After International Student Orientation, all residential students will be asked to attend Gateway (see information above).

 Unlike residential students, incoming Distance-Learning students can begin their course work, including your Gateway course, as early as June.
 For information on how to sign on to Canvas and begin exploring the course, visit the New Distance Learning Student page.
 This page will also have other helpful information specific to incoming Distance-Learning students.